 - Tourist Found in New Zealand Bush 1 Month After Partner Dies

-- Google to buy cloud software company Apigee for $625 million A man holds his smartphone which displays the Google home page,
+- Google to buy cloud software company Apigee for $625 million A man holds his smartphone, which displays the Google home page,

 - JFK ﬁles: The promise of revelations derailed by CIA, FBI

-In 2013 gunmen from al-Shabaab
+In 2013 shooters from al-Shabaab

 According to Nearby reporters and previous al-Shabaab fighter Sami, who labored closely with Mwangole and became friends, amnestied returnees have since been killed, as have six other al-Shabaab veterans.
 “We depended on the government.
 We concept we may want to stay a higher existence, in peace, and put out beyond behind us,” Sami stated.
 Many amnestied veterans acquire consistent threats from militants, at the same time as also going through harassment from police.
-“The government issued an amnesty that was no longer anchored in law,” stated Hussein Khaled, of Haki-Africa, a human rights monitoring organization in Mombasa.
+“The government issued an amnesty that was no longer anchored in law,” stated Hussein Khaled of Haki-Africa, a human rights monitoring organization in Mombasa.

 The identification of the alleged killers of Mwangole and the 3 community leaders well-known shows how, regardless of the extremist rhetoric of “global jihad,” the battle being fought out in Kwale could be very intimate.
-In interviews with the Observer, Mwangole’s spouse and children and pals blamed a band of a dozen younger men from the neighbouring village for the murders in Bongwe.
-Most are of their 20s and handiest currently recruited to al-Shabaab.
-They include numerous spouse and children of the victims.
+In interviews with the Observer, Mwangole’s spouse and children and pals blamed a band of a dozen younger men from the neighbouring village for the murders in Bowe.
+Most are in their 20s and handiest currently recruited to al-Shabaab.
+They include numerous spouses and children of the victims.
 Properly earlier than the 4 murders in May, the institution had already made a sequence of threats to amnestied veterans, accusing them of treachery and spying for the authorities.

 Sami, who again from a stint in Somalia with al-Shabaab six years in the past, stated: “We went to the police.
 We identified those threatening us, but they did nothing.
 From time to time I suppose they wanted Mwangole to be killed – that’s why they gave him no safety.”
 In June, police detained 10 men for the killings, inclusive of 3 of these named via Mwangole’s loved ones.
 They are saying they may be confident they have now broken up the community.
-This has stimulated little self assurance in Bongwe, however, where the Authorities are as feared as al-Shabaab.
+However, this has stimulated little self assurance in Bongwe, where the Authorities are as feared as al-Shabaab.
 Campaigners claim systematic human rights abuses with the aid of the police, which includes 70 extrajudicial “executions” or disappearances in the past yr on my own in and around Mombasa.

 Many such killings and disappearances involve former contributors of al-Shabaab, or people presupposed to be extremists.
 At the least 3 alleged al-Shabaab individuals in Kwale were shot dead using police in current months.
 Been discovered most of the lifeless man’s possessions.
-Witnesses said Matheka became killed by means of officers while sitting in a rickshaw.
+Witnesses said Matheka became killed using officers while sitting in a rickshaw.
 His mom told Neighborhood newspapers that the 24-year-vintage turned into looking for paintings.

 “Terrorism is the worst shape of human rights violation.
 We need to remove terrorism … [but] evidently the [government] strategy is without a doubt the usage of firepower.
 There may be not anything approximately community resilience, addressing underlying problems or rule of law,” stated human rights activist Khaled.
 Maalim Mohammed, the police commissioner of Mombasa, denied any human rights abuses by Kenyan security groups.
-“Those allegations are baseless, malicious and unfair,” he said.
-“Our constitution and laws are very clear and we continually recognize the process.
-You cannot use coercive way to win towards terrorism.
+“Those allegations are baseless, malicious, and unfair,” he said.
+“Our constitution and laws are very clear, and we continually recognize the process.
+You cannot use coercive ways to win against terrorism.
 You want to win hearts and minds.
-We get a number of records from the network.”
+We get several records from the network.”

 The police crackdown has had a giant effect, At least inside the brief time period.
 Analysts say the al-Shabaab guide community at the coast and elsewhere is a lot weaker than it became, and has been eliminated in Mombasa.
-The British and US governments recently lifted travel warnings implemented years ago to almost all of Kenya’s Indian Ocean shoreline, giving the critical traveller enterprise a miles-wanted improve.
+The British and US governments recently lifted travel warnings implemented years ago to almost all of Kenya’s Indian Ocean shoreline, giving the critical traveler enterprise a miles-wanted improvement.
 “We will guarantee all traffic that they’ll be completely safe here at the coast of Kenya,” Mohammed said.

-Final weekend Bongwe and its neighbouring village have been calm.
+Final weekend Bongwe and its neighboring village have been calm.
 Both had been complete of women carrying flowing robes.
-Young youngsters, cows and chickens wandered between the bushes.
+Young youngsters, cows, and chickens wandered between the bushes.
 A dozen youths wearing old T-shirts played at the soccer pitch.
 “I left one conflict behind me in Somalia after I again,” stated Ibrahim.
 “But now I am within the middle of any other one.”